Sheco/PokemonStore/README.md

 [ ] The user should only be able to add as many pokemon as he can afford.

-[ ] Create a new view to show the pokemon in the cart, each one of them with a button to remove it from the cart.
+[ ] Create a new view to show the pokemon in the cart

+[ ] Every pokemon needs a button to remove it from the cart.

 ### Task 4: Add a navigation bar